fbpx

 In the case of protection for babies, the general recommendation is to avoid sun exposure in the central hours of the day and, if necessary, the use of sunscreen with a high SPF, broad-spectrum physical filter is recommended for infants older than 6 months of age.
 It should be applied prior to sun exposure and every 2 hours or before going into the water.
 Other measures can be added, such as the use of sunglasses, sun hats, and sun-protective clothing.
 This clothing is labeled with the acronym UPF, Ultraviolet Protection Factor, similar to the sun protection factor, but for fabrics.

-As for the stages of pregnancy and breastfeeding, there are not enough studies on the use of sun protection, although the recommendations seem to point to prefer the use of physical protection and, if possible, without the presence of nanoparticles.
-In the case of breastfeeding, it is also advisable not to apply sunscreen on the breast area.
+As for the stages of pregnancy and breastfeeding, there are not enough studies on the use of sun protection, although the recommendations seem to prefer the use of physical protection (shade, clothing and screens) and, if possible, without the presence of nanoparticles.
+When breastfeeding, it is also advisable not to apply sunscreen on the area of the breasts.

 References: